sherlholmes/DynamicInputBox/README.md

 DynamicInputBox
 ===============

-Generate Dynamic Input Fields,Labels and their Look and feel
+ Dynamically Generate Input Fields,Labels and their Look and feel.
+ Just by passing parameters to the functions you have the input fields.